 With early identification of at-risk individuals, appropriate surveillance of iron indices, and treatment when necessary, all complications can be avoided.

-Standard testing by North American molecular genetics laboratories is targeted mutation analysis to look specifically for the two most common HFE mutations, C282Y and H63D.
+Standard testing by molecular genetics laboratories is targeted mutation analysis to look specifically for the two most common HFE mutations, C282Y and H63D.
 These mutations account for over 90% of all mutations found.
 Some laboratories may also test for a rare HFE gene mutation, S65C.

 RED FLAGS TO CONSIDER GENETIC TESTING OR GENETIC CONSULTATION